iRNA-COSI/APAeval/summary_workflows/quantification/Q2_benchmark/Q2_benchmark_specification.md

 This BED file contains genomic positions of unique unique cleavage/polyadenylation sites as well as TPM values for each identified site quantified from the orthogonal 3'end-seq dataset.
 Fields are the same as in format 1.

+## Plots

+The results of this benchmark will be visualised in OpenEBench using the following plots:

+1. **bar plot** visualizing **Correlation** of poly(A) site quantification.
+Separate plots should be prepared for different values of distance threshold:

+- 10 nt
+- 50 nt
+- 100 nt

+**X axis** - benchmarked tool
+**Y axis** - correlation

+Ranking: The best performing tool is the one with the highest correlation value.

+Optional plots:

+2.  **2D line plot** visualising **correlation** as a function of distance threshold.

+**X axis** - correlation(d)
+**Y axis** - distance threshold _d_

+Ranking: For each tool, the area under the curve (AUC) is calculated.
+The best performing tool is the one with the highest AUC.

+Note: 2D line plot is not supported in OpenEBench yet.
+If it's not implemented, the data should be visualised outside of OpenEBench.

 ## Outputs

 | # | Format | Link | Example data |